12 money saving Ideas for your Iceland trip

-Everyone should sample at least some of the unique traditional Icelandic cuisine at least once on their trip, including stockfish, lamb and mutton, and Skyr yogurt.
+Everyone should sample at least some of the unique traditional Icelandic cuisine at least once on their trip, including stockfish, lamb and mutton, and Skyr yoghurt.
 You’ll save money by picking these items up at the local grocery store and cooking your own meals while you travel.
 At the very least, load up on breakfast and lunch items you can eat on the go, then save your money for an affordable dinner out at a restaurant.

 5. Enjoy Free Activities

-As the ultimate nature’s playground, Iceland has tons of free activities you can enjoy during your stay.
+As the ultimate nature playground, Iceland has tons of free activities you can enjoy during your stay.
 While there may be a few select outings you want to include in your budget, the majority of your time can be spent exploring the outdoors or checking out free landmarks and attractions such as Landbrotalaug Hot Springs, Einar Jónsson Sculpture Garden, and the Sun Voyager.
 You can also stroll downtown Reykjavik to view some incredible street art or visit the stunning Harpa Concert Hall to admire the architecture.

 6. Stay Close to Reykjavik

 If you’re in Iceland for more than a few days and end up hopping all over the country, you’ll inevitably spend more money than if you spend only a few days right around the capital city.
 Fortunately, Reykjavik alone has plenty for first-time travellers to explore.
 Rent a car and do a self-drive trip to the Golden Circle or to the nearby hot springs in just one day.

 7. Travel in the Off-Season

 Most people prefer to visit Iceland in the spring and summer when the weather is warmer and all of the roads are completely accessible.
 But, if you’re really wanting to save money, consider visiting during the off-season, November through February.
 Yes, it will be cold.
 But if you bundle up and plan your activities accordingly, you’ll have a great time without dropping a huge amount of money on your trip.
-This is also the best time to witness the Northern Lights (Aurora Borealis) in all its glory since the days are shorter and nights last for longer.
+This is also the best time to witness the Northern Lights (Aurora Borealis) in all their glory since the days are shorter and nights last for longer.